ccz181078/Coq-BB5/CoqBB5/readme.md

 ## Build

 To build this project run the `make -j 13` command (replace 13 by the number of cores you want to use).
 If you run it in `Coq-BB5/CoqBB5`, make sure to first run the `make -j 13` command in `Coq-BB5/BusyCoq`.
+Alternatively you can also run `make -j 13` at the root of this repo which will run both for you.

 `Coq-BB5/BusyCoq/Skelet1.v` takes about 10min to do some computation.